 The RoofTop, with a great view of the sunset and there often is live music.

 Taros, we spent a lot of time here and had several lunches and dinner at this trendy bar with fantastic food and a great DJ in the evening.
-And don’t forget the amazing harbor view as the sun sets.
+And don’t forget the amazing harbour view as the sun sets.

 Of course, the most important thing is horse riding!
 I already made a post with all the details about horse riding in Morocco, check it out here.
 However, there are so many more things to do in this beautiful city.
 There is the possibility for quad biking, and there are many different types of tours such as sunset, full day, an hour or a few hours.
 The tours take you to different places in the area such as the Essaouira beach and even the fantastic 15 meter high dunes.
 The quad bikes can be found on the beach or in the nearby village right next to the Jimi Hendrix hotel.
 You can also find lots of camels on the beach that are available for rides.
 And last but not least, you can find several places to rent surfing equipment by the beach.
+Also have a look here to find fantastic guided tours all around Essaouira.

 Day 5: Unfortunately, our time in Essaouira had to come to an end, and we continued our travel to Casablanca.
 We did the journey from Essaouira to Casablanca by taxi, because it saves you a good 3 or 4 hours in travel time compared to the bus.
 The taxi fare was around 110 USD, as opposed to 15 USD per person for the bus.
 I definitely found the price difference worth it as we took a stunning scenic route and had a great taxi driver with lots of knowledge.
 It was also very pleasant because we were dropped off at our next AirBnB, saving us the hassle of still having to walk or take another taxi after arriving in Casablanca quite late.
 It ends up being a 40 USD difference per person if you’re a couple.
 However, I do recommend the bus if you are trying to save money and have a little bit more time to spend!

 Day 6: In Casablanca we stayed at Yassine’s AirBnB, a very big and beautifully decorated apartment with a lovely terrace.
-The apartment is located in a very lively neighborhood outside the center of Casablanca, with everything you need just around the corner.
+The apartment is located in a very lively neighbourhood outside the centre of Casablanca, with everything you need just around the corner.
 There is also a lovely cafe downstairs where you can get breakfast, and the staff is super helpful if you are planning any activities in Casablanca.
 We decided to do an AirBnB experience during our only full day in Casablanca, so we could still see as much of the city as possible.
 We spent the afternoon with Amine, who was born and raised in Casablanca and had so much knowledge about every part of the city.
 We walked around the old medina, went to visit the incredibly impressive mosque Hassan II, and sat at a cafe while Amine answered all our questions and told us stories about his life in this fascinating city.

 Day 7: We continued our journey back down to Marrakech by train, and were picked up at the station by the driver from Agafay Desert Luxury Camp.
-This beautiful location was recommended to me by a friend and I had been watching the stunning images and videos on their instagram Agafay Camp for a while.
+This beautiful location was recommended to me by a friend and I had been watching the stunning images and videos on their instagram for a while.
 Seeing the camp in real life did not disappoint at all!
-They offer several activities, camel rides (I recommend the sunset ride), quad bike trips and they can even organize a romantic candlelight dinner for you and your partner.
+They offer several activities, camel rides (I recommend the sunset ride), quad bike trips and they can even organise a romantic candlelight dinner for you and your partner.
 Besides the activities, they also have a fabulous pool with lounge sets and a bar, and they offer lots of different massages and wellness treatments.
 The food they serve is also incredible.
 You can choose from several dishes beforehand and they have a choice between traditional food and some other western dishes so everyone is happy.
 We chose one of the tajines which was absolutely terrific.

 Day 8: Marrakech again!
-We were dropped off at our AirBnB in Marrakech by our driver and were welcomed back into the lovely apartment we also stayed at on day one.
+We were dropped off at our AirBnB in Marrakech by our driver and were welcomed back into the lovely apartment we also stayed in on day one.
 We arrived quite late so decided to get some sleep before hitting the town on our last day in Marrakech.

 Day 9: On our last day we were out from morning till evening to make the most of our short time in this incredible city, despite the heat.
 Marrakech offers fantastic restaurants, bars and clubs.
 Despite the 9pm curfew, we were able to have a great time but sadly there was no partying for us tonight!
 For booking anything in Marrakech, from restaurants to bars, etc. I highly recommend MarrakechBestOf on instagram.
 They often offer discounts and know the best places in town!